Welcome to the Office of Undergraduate Education

 It is truly exciting to see our students connected to the activities in these

-We are currently ushering in academic program changes that have
+Across campus, we are ushering in academic program innovations that have

 come about for many reasons, not the least of which is a response to the rapidly